 LEADS STANDS FOR SCORE THE SCORE IS GIVEN WHEN THERE IS L Little action/evidence 1 Weak indication that supports the criteria.
 E Some evidence 2 Some indication that supports the criteria.
 A Action taken 3 Indication that supports the criteria.
 D Developed 4 Solid indication that supports the criteria.
-Solid indication that supports the criteria.
 S Sustainable 5 Comprehensive indication of implementation and /or indication of an established approach/system in supporting the criteria.